 Ketamine is currently illegal to possess, distribute, and manufacture in most countries.

-In the United States, it has been illegal to possess K without a prescription since 1999, since classification tp a Schedule III controlled substance.
+- In the United States, it has been illegal to possess K without a prescription since 1999, since classification to a Schedule III controlled substance.

-Ketamine is an NMDA antagonist, of which glutamate receptors are the most important.
-The brain contains these receptors.
+Ketamine primarily functions as an NMDA receptor antagonist.
+The NMDA receptors are in the brain.
+Ketamine binds directly to the dizocilpine site of the receptor preventing glutamate and glycine from binding.
+This inhibits electrical signaling between neurons in the brain and the spinal column.
+Ketamine may also act on the opioid, dopamine, serotonin, muscarinic acetylcholine, nicotinic acetylcholine, and estrogen receptors.
+These mechanisms of action are still not fully understood.
 The antagonist effects, when applied in small quantities, increase the movement of information in the brain through the affected neural networks.
 Increasing the dose can produce anesthetic effects because of the receptors full blockage.
 This recreational dosage is referred to as the “K-Hole”.

 A chemical is considered toxic when it damages cells and tissues.
 One of the biggest concerns with psychedelics is they may be neurotoxic.
 When a substance is neurotoxic, it specifically damages neurons, which are the cells that make up our central and peripheral nervous systems.